 The question we must all answer today is: What will you do with the Holy Spirit?

+Biblically we have two options: We can cooperate with the Holy Spirit in your life or you can quench the Holy Spirits work in your life.
 You can cooperate and walk in step with the Spirit that you received at Baptism.
 You can let God do mighty things through you by staying in step with the Spirit.

 Or you can quench the spirit.
 There are passages in our Bibles that say you can grieve the Holy Spirit.
 The Hebrew writer says you can insult the Holy Spirit.
 So if you are a Christian today you’ve got the Holy Spirit.
 The question is do you say in step with the Spirit or do you neglect the Spirit.

-I used to think that all of this Holy Spirit stuff didn’t matter, that it didn’t make a whole lot of difference. but now I understand that it makes all the difference in the world.
+I used to think that all of this Holy Spirit stuff didn’t matter, that it didn’t make a whole lot of difference. but now I understand that it makes all the difference.
 When the Holy Spirit moves to live with in me how can I act like He’s not there.
 If I ignore Him or deny Him, do you think that He is going to be at work in my life?
 This doctrine that we have taught, that He’s not working, has some awful ramifications.
 To ignore His work is certainly to quench His work.

 This morning are you in step with the Spirit?
 Or are you quenching the Spirit by trying to live by your own power.
 I know that there are some here this morning that need to come before this church and say everything is not right.
-Personally I am asking for you to pray for me that I will get in step with the spirit.
+Personally I am asking for you to pray for me that I will get in step with the Spirit.

 Then there may be some here today that have never experienced the cleansing or the empowerment that only comes through a burial in baptism with Jesus Christ.
 If today you can believe that through faith, you can have all of your sins washed away and you are ready to be clothed in Christ and receive this awesome power.
 Then today is the day of your salvation.